 It’s highly recommended setting up a standing order payable to your lender each month.
 Set up the standing order to go out on the same day as your regular mortgage payment.
 E.g. your mortgage payment is, say £500pm and is collected on the 1st of the month.
-You can afford to pay an extra £75pm, so set up a standing order for £75pm to go out of your bank also on the 1st.
+You can afford to pay an extra £75pm, so set up a standing order for £75pm to go out of your bank also on the 1st

 The reason for the above is that very quickly you will start to “feel” that your mortgage is £575pm and you will get used to that within a matter of months.

-The big advantage of setting up a standing order to a direct debit, is you (the payer) are completely in control, unlike a direct debit where this is the receiver.
-Therefore, if you find yourself a little tight with money one month.
+Therefore, if you find yourself a little tight with money for one month.
 You can easily log in to your online banking and pause the standing order so that it would cancel any future payments from going out until reactivated.

-Up until the point of stopping the payments, at least you have benefited from the additional payments made until that point, and as mentioned above, this does not stop you reactivating your standing order in the future when you are more financially comfortable.
+Up until the point of stopping the payments, at least you have benefited from the additional payments made until that point, and as mentioned above, this does not stop you from reactivating your standing order in the future when you are more financially comfortable.

-Some mortgages will even let you make reduced payments or take a payment holiday if you have been overpaying for a while.
+Some mortgages will even let you make reduced payments or take a Mortgage Payment Holiday in Leicester if you have been overpaying for a while.
 Before choosing a payment break though it’s essential to check with your lender that you are eligible to do so to avoid a bad mark on your credit report.